Schlaubischlump/LocationSimulator/README.md

 	git clone --recurse-submodules https://github.com/Schlaubischlump/LocationSimulator
 	```
 1. Open `LocationSimulator.xcodeproj` in Xcode.
-1. Adjust the library search paths and the linked libraries if required.
+1. Adjust the header search paths, library search paths and the embedded and linked libraries if required.
+> If you checked out a different head for `libimobiledeive` or `libusbmuxd` than used in this project, you will need to change all of the above entries.
 1. Tap Run to build and execute the app.